miner/herbert/README.md

 ## Regular Expression Support

-For conformance testing (as with `conform?`), Herbert allows several terms to be parameterized by regular expression (see `str`, `sym`, etc).
+For conformance testing (as with `conforms?`), Herbert allows several terms to be parameterized by regular expression (see `str`, `sym`, etc).
 Both the Clojure syntax for regular expressions and the Java String format are allowed (see *clojure.core/re-pattern* and *java.util.regex.Pattern*.)
 Note that Clojure regular